gilch/hissp/docs/macro_tutorial.rst

 So now we have function literals.

-These are very similar to the function literals in Clojure, and we implemented them from scratch in about a page of code.
+These are very similar to the function literals in Clojure, and we implemented them from scratch in about a page of Lissp code.
 That's the power of metaprogramming.
 You can copy features from other languages, tweak them, and experiment with your own.